API usage agreement

 Account on the Website and choose section “API” in the Account

 - Once the Client receives the message regarding the API, the

 Client answers to it by specifying the IP address(-es) which the

 Client plans to use for connecting to its Account on the Website

-itself by confirming such an action with a 2FA.
+Client itself by confirming such an action with the 2FA.

 - The Client shall implement the API functionality by itself in

-accordance with the API Technical Specifications.
-An Institution
+accordance with the API technical specifications.
+The Institution

 any time and in its own discretion by notifying about them in